mayunlei/aliyun-log-grafana-datasource-plugin/README.md

 Add a panel, in the datasource option, choose the log service datasource that is just created.

-in the query : insert your query , e.g.
+In the query : insert your query , e.g.

 ```
 *|select count(1) as c,count(1)/2 as c1, __time__- __time__%60  as t  group by t limit 10000
 ```

-the X column ,insert t (**Second timestamp**)
+The X column ,insert t (**Second timestamp**)

-the Y column , insert c,c1 (**Multiple columns are separated by commas**)
+The Y column , insert c,c1 (**Multiple columns are separated by commas**)

-save the dashboard
+Save the dashboard

 ## Usage

 ### Variables

-In the top right corner of the dashboard panel, click dashboard Settings and select Variables
+In the top right corner of the dashboard panel, click dashboard Settings and select Variables.

 Reference variables `$VariableName`